The Dawn of Saudi is a mystery about the oppression of women and the

 together as a team to overcome the prejudice created by

-powerful people who want to divide and conquer the world.
+powerful people who want to divide and conquer the world

 Please be sure to have a look at Homa Pourasgari's first

-novel, Lemon Curd, a romantic fiction that takes place
+Lemon Curd, a romantic fiction that takes place

 in Los Angeles and London between two executives who